clash-lang/clash-lang.org/content/blog/0006-linear-clash.md

 One such case is when your circuit is communicating with peripherals that have an explicit synchronisation, whether it be an _acknowledge_, _ready_, or _wait_ signal, and both in case your circuit is producing that synchronisation signal or consuming that synchronistation signal.
 In these cases, when you're producing data, then this data is part of the result of your `topEntity`, corresponding to an output port, and the synchronistation channel becomes an argument, corresponding to an input.
 When you're consuming data, then this data becomes an argument, corresponding to an output port, and the synchronistation channel becomes part of the result, corresponding to an output port.
-Now imagine that your circuit is communicating with six peripherals.
+Now imagine that your circuit is communicating with four peripherals, with 3 peripherals producing data, and 1 consuming data.
 With a first-order restriction on your `topEntity`, the only way to implement this is to have something like:

 {{< highlight haskell >}}
-topEntity :: DataIn1 -> DataIn2 -> SyncIn3 -> DataIn4 -> (SyncOut1, SyncOut2, DataOut3, SyncIn4)
+topEntity :: Data1 -> Data2 -> Sync3 -> Data4 -> (Sync1, Sync2, Data3, Sync4)
 topEntity d1 d2 s3 d4 = (s1, s2, d3, s4)
  where
   ...